Banashankari Amma Temple: Structure

 The temple was built initially in the Dravidian architectural style.
 The rebuilt structure is in the Vijayanagara architectural style.
 The temple is enclosed by a high wall on all sides.
 The main structure has a mukha mantapa (portico), ardha mantapa (entrance porch/chamber in front of the sanctum) and a sanctum topped by a Vimana (tower).
 The main sanctum of the temple has the image of goddess Banashankari deified in it.
 The black stone sculpture depicts the goddess seated on a lioness trampling a demon under her foot.
 The goddess has eight arms and holds a trishul (trident), damaru (hand drum), kapaalpatra (skull cup), ghanta (war bell), Vedic scriptures, khadga-kheta (sword and shield) and severed head of demon.
 The goddess was the Kuladevi (tutelary deity) of the Chalukyas.
 The goddess Banashankari is the tutelary god for Devanga Community.
 The Devanga weaver community in particular, holds this goddess in great reverence.
 Banashankari is also the tutelary deity of some Deshastha Brahmins.

-There is a 360 ft square water tank in the forefront of the temple at the entrance, which is locally called as Haridra Tirtha, a corrupted version of the name Harishchandra Tirtha.
+There is a 360 ft square water tank in the forefront of the temple at the entrance, which is locally called Haridra Tirtha, a corrupted version of the name Harishchandra Tirtha.
 The pond is enclosed with stone mantapas (halls) on three sides.
 A pradakshina or circumambulatory path surrounds the tank.

 Lamp towers (Deepa stambhas) are seen in the foreground of the temple on the west bank of the pond and also at the entrance.
 The tower on the bank of the tank is also an uncommon guard tower which is "reflects the Vijayanagara blend of Hindu and Islamic style".
 It is called the Victory Tower.